Beautiful Baguettes and Crusty Crostini

 Serving: 40gCalories: 117kcalCarbohydrates: 25gProtein: 5gFat: 1gSaturated Fat: 0.04gPolyunsaturated Fat: 0.1gMonounsaturated Fat: 0.1gSodium: 260mgPotassium: 39mgFiber: 4gSugar: 0.1gVitamin A: 0.1IUVitamin B1: 0.1mgVitamin B2: 0.04mgVitamin B3: 1mgVitamin B5: 0.2mgVitamin B6: 0.04mgVitamin B12: 0.001µgVitamin C: 1mgVitamin E: 0.003mgVitamin K: 0.004µgCalcium: 16mgIron: 1mg

-Keyword baguettes, french bread, italian bread
+Keyword ciabatta, italian bread

 Tried this recipe?Let us know how it was!